 Battle of Britain

-This hangar, one of the original 1940s ones explain what happened during the famous Battle of Britain.
-After the perilous evacuation of British troops from Dunkirk, Hitler occupied France and began to prepare for the invasion of Britain by heavily bombing southern England.
-On July 10, 1941, the Luftwaffe began hitting British convoys in the English Channel, and during August it bombed RAF airfields and then came the raids that reduced large parts of London to rubble.
+This hangar, which dates back to the 1940s, provides a detailed account of the events that occurred during the Battle of Britain.
+After the evacuation of British troops from Dunkirk, Hitler occupied France and began preparing to invade Britain by heavily bombing southern England.
+On July 10, 1941, the Luftwaffe started attacking British convoys in the English Channel, followed by bombing RAF airfields in August.
+This was followed by raids that left significant parts of London in ruins.

 1940 Operations Room

-At the IWM Duxford the Operation Room has been reconstructed in detail, complete with audio reporting communications between the base and the pilots.
-You can almost relive all the tension that must have been there during the missions.
+At IWM Duxford, the Operations Room has been meticulously reconstructed, complete with audio reporting communications between the base and the pilots, allowing visitors to experience the tension during missions.

 American Air Museum

-The Norman Foster-designed pavilion seems to emerge from the surrounding lawn and houses the richest collection of U.S. aviation outside the United States.
-The U.S. contribution was essential to the Allied victory-just think that some 500,000 men were sent to Britain.
+The pavilion, designed by Norman Foster, appears to rise from the surrounding lawn and holds the largest collection of U.S. aviation outside of the United States.
+The U.S. played a crucial role in the Allied victory, sending around 500,000 soldiers to Britain.

 Land Warfare

-This pavilion, placed furthest away, is perhaps the largest and richest in exhibits: land vehicles such as trucks, tanks, jeeps, and artillery pieces ranging from WWI to the present are displayed here.
-There is a section that brings to life the experience of the Normandy landings and another dedicated to the forgotten war in the Far East.
+This pavilion, which is located farthest away, is the largest and richest in exhibits.
+It displays land vehicles such as trucks, tanks, jeeps, and artillery pieces ranging from WWI to the present.
+There is a section dedicated to bringing the experience of the Normandy landings to life, as well as another section dedicated to the forgotten war in the Far East.

-In the section about General Montgomery, you can see the three caravans used by the Field Marshal as a bedroom, office and map room, so that he could be close to the battle line at all times, but separate from the rest of the headquarters, allowing him the solitude he needed to plan the war campaign.
+In the section about General Montgomery, you can see the three caravans that were used by the Field Marshal as a bedroom, office, and map room.
+This allowed him to be close to the battle line at all times, yet separate from the rest of the headquarters.
+This solitude was necessary for him to plan the war campaign effectively.

 IWM Duxford Airfield